lukabudik/lukabudik/README.md

 ## 👨‍💻 About Me

-- Building AI tools for legal professionals at [Advomate](https://advomate.ai)
+- Building AI tools for legal professionals at [Advomate](https://advomate.cz)
-- Recently won 3rd place at a hackathon (mostly by nodding along while the real engineers worked)
+- Recently won 3rd place at a hackathon (mostly by nodding along and clutching in the last possible moment)
-- I say I'm a full-stack developer, but we all know which side of the stack gets all the love
+- Master of the "it works on my machine" guarantee
-- My code is like my coffee - mostly works, occasionally brilliant, sometimes keeps me up at night
+- Firm believer that the best code is the code you didn't have to write (for LinkedIn bros - not actually serious about this)

 ## 🛠️ Tools I Actually Use